MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-custom-channel.md

 For more information, see the developer guide, [Test your custom messaging channel: Test Client HTML](test-custom-channel-sample-html.md).

-## Bring channels using Direct Line

-If you want to help your customers using your line-of-business (in-house) messaging channels, you can use the Direct Line channel (Bot Framework method).

-The Bot Framework **Direct Line** channel helps you to integrate your line-of-business (in-house) messaging channels into the Omnichannel for Customer Service app.

-For more information, see the developer guide, [Bring your own custom messaging channel: Direct Line bot](bring-your-own-channel.md).

 ## Modify settings for a specific custom channel

 1. In the Omnichannel Administration app, go to **Custom** and select the custom channel you want to modify.

 2. On the **General settings** tab, provide the following information: